gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 determine the selected DTLS Key Management method that is returned in the INIT-ACK.

+Request: Set Supported DTLS Key Management Methods

+Parameters:

+* SCTP Association Handle:
+: The handle to what may become an SCTP Association or a server port accepting association establishment.

+* List of Identifiers:
-The input is a priortized list of DTLS Key Management identifiers that are supported, from the most preferred to the least preferred.
+: A priortized list of DTLS Key Management identifiers that are supported, from the most preferred to the least preferred.

+Reply: Success or Error

+Parameters: None

 ## Get Offered DTLS Key Management Methods

-After an SCTP association has been established the key managment function will need to get the list of DTLS key management IDs that was present in DTLS Key Management parameter in the INIT chunk.
+After an SCTP association has been established the key managment function will need to get the list of DTLS key management IDs that was present in DTLS Key Management parameter in the INIT and INIT-ACK chunks.
 This list will be used by the seleted DTLS key management method to derive security keys and prevent down grade attacks.

+Request: Get DTLS Key Management Methods

+Parameters:

+* SCTP Association:
+: Reference to the relevant SCTP association to request the exchanged Identifiers.

+Reply: Offered and Selected DTLS Key Management Methods

+* List of Identifiers:
-This API call returns the list verbatim as is was sent/received in the DTLS Key Management Parameter in the INIT Chunk.
+: This API call returns a list of DTLS key-management Identifiers.
+The list first contains all the Identifiers present in DTLS Key Management Parameter in the INIT Chunk, followed by the single identifier for the selected methods that was exchanged in the DTLS Key Management Parameter in the INIT-ACK chunk.

 ## Cipher Suite Capabilities